maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

 Input requirements
 ------------------

-The DNA mapping pipeline generates output that is fully compatible with the ATAC-seq pipeline input requirements!
+The DNA mapping pipeline generates output that is fully compatible with the ATACseq pipeline input requirements!
-When running the ATAC-seq pipeline, please specify the output directory of DNA-mapping pipeline as the working directory (``-d``).
+When running the ATACseq pipeline, please specify the output directory of DNAmapping pipeline as the working directory (``-d``).

 * **filtered_bam** directory contains the input BAM files (either filtered or unfiltered, however you prefer).